biolab/xaim-website/content/faq/_index.md

 - secretarial fee of 142 EUR
 - stamp duty (paid virtually on the matriculation application) of 16 EUR

-Students who successfully graduate at the end of the Master's programme will have the possibility to ask for a grant to obtain a (partial) refund of the Master's fee.
 {{% /faq-question-answer %}}

 <!--- QUESTION 4-->